kaiwaehner/kafka-connect-iot-mqtt-connector-example/README.md

 This project does not include any source code as Kafka Connect allows integration with data sources and sinks just with configuration.

 Example configuration and step-by-step guide can be found below.
+If you want to find more details about Kafka + MQTT integration, take a look at my slides from Kafka Summit 2018 in San Francisco: [IoT Integration with MQTT and Apache Kafka](https://www.slideshare.net/KaiWaehner/iot-integration-with-mqtt-and-apache-kafka).

 ## Architecture: Sensor Data via MQTT Broker and Kafka Connect MQTT Connector to Kafka Cluster